Khimlal Gautam: Deduction on the Origin and Dating of Mount Everest

 Gautam, drawing from Vedic cosmology and traditional Hindu timekeeping, calculated that the tying of the boat to Mount Everest occurred approximately 122 million years ago, marking the transition from the sixth to the seventh (Vaivasvata) Manu era.

-This mythological timeline contrasts with the geological estimate that the Himalayas began forming around 40–50 million years ago.
+This mythological timeline differs from geological estimates, which suggest the Himalayas began forming approximately 40–50 million years ago.
 However, Gautam notes that this discrepancy is not as wide when compared to the Biblical timeline for the Great Flood, which places it only 4,372 years ago.